tacaswell/tacaswell.github.io/content/intermediate-git.md

 truth repository.
 At the end of the day what _is_ Matplotlib the library is that git history.
 Because of the special social role that repository holds only people with commit rights are able to push to that repository.
-When people talk about project having a "hard fork" or a "hostile fork" they are referring to a community that has split about which repository is "the one" and who has the ability to push to it.
+When people talk about a project having a "hard fork" or a "hostile fork" they are referring to a community that has split about which repository is "the one" and who has the ability to push to it.

 Similarly, every commit has a (gloablly) unique name: its hash.
 The branch and tag names that we use are for the humans and any meaning we attach to the names is purely social.
-Within the canonical repository there is a particular branches which are identified as _the_ branches.
-For example on Matplotlib we have `main` branch for new development and the `vX.Y.x` branches which are the maintence branches for each `vX.Y.0` minor release..
+Within the canonical repository there is a particular branch which is identified as _the_ branch for new development along and optionally a handful of other "official" branches for maintaining bug-fix series.
+The exact details of the names, the life cycles and the development workflow will vary from team-to-team.
+For example on Matplotlib we have a `main` branch for new development, the `vX.Y.x` branches which are the maintenance branches for each `vX.Y.0` minor release, and `vX.Y-doc` for the version specific documentation.
 To `git` these names are meaningless, but socially they are critical.

 In the standard fork-based development workflow that many open source software